RU09342/lab-3-interrupts-and-timers-Veronicaw1013/Button Based Delay/README.md

 # Button Based Delay
 ## Veronica Williams, October 16, 2017, Code Updated: October 16, 2017
 Microcontroller will initially blink one LED at a rate of 10 Hz.
-Depending on how long the button is pressed, the microcontroller will set it to the new rate at which the LED blinks.
+Depending on how long the button is pressed, the microcontroller will set the length of that press to the new rate at which the LED blinks.

 ## Libraries for the MSP430